(888) 552-6760 SCHEDULE AN APPOINTMENT

 The body’s immune system doesn’t always recognize cancer cells as a threat because these cells mutate from healthy cells and sometimes have other ways of thwarting the immune system.
 Immunotherapy is designed to get the immune system to recognize and attack cancer cells.

-These immune-stimulating therapies have been among the biggest game changers in oncology over the past 20 to 40 years.
+These immune-stimulating therapies have been among the biggest game changers in oncology over the past several decades.
 The immune system is able to kill cancer cells once it recognizes them as a threat.
-When immune therapies teach the immune system to combat cancer cells, we’re sometimes able to control a patient’s cancer for years.
+When immune therapies teach the immune system to combat cancer cells, the care team may then be able to control a patient’s cancer for years.

-When should you get a second opinion for lung cancer?
+When should you get a lung cancer second opinion?

 As a patient, you have a right to get a second opinion for any reason, at any time, period.
 When it comes to fighting lung cancer, compelling reasons to consider getting a second opinion include: